ashwanthkumar/gocd-janitor/README.md

 1. Any 1 stage failure is considered a pipeline failure.
 2. If the pipeline doesn't run to completion (paused or locked) is considered a failure.

+### Does Janitor respect the "Never Cleanup Artifacts" option of the pipeline?
+No. That's inside the GoCD's configuration and we don't have a way to syncing it yet.
+If you want this feature, please raise it as an Issue or even better send a Pull Request.

 ## License
 Licensed under the Apache License, Version 2.0: http://www.apache.org/licenses/LICENSE-2.0